 A snapped fishing rod can be a major inconvenience and a costly repair.
 Luckily, with the right tools and some patience, your fishing rod can be repaired in no time.

-The type of resin glue used for fishing rod repairs does not contain any solvents, meaning it will not run or drip when applied.
-Additionally, it has a long drying time so you have plenty of time to position the pieces correctly before it dries.
+The resin glue used for repairing fishing rods is solvent-free, ensuring it will not drip or flow when applied.
+Furthermore, it has a lengthy drying time, allowing ample time to properly place the components before it sets.

 Once you have the required materials it is time to start the repair process.
 Begin by cleaning both ends of the broken sections of your rod with sandpaper or a steel wool pad.